Gultes/Gultes/README.md

 - 📝 I've published some content about git/github and utilities in [https://web.dio.me/articles]

 - 💢 Fun fact.
-I used to make lives about games on Twitch, from 2018 to 2021, this helped me to develop interpersonal skills, sometimes i still go there: https://www.twitch.tv/gultes
+I used to make lives about games on Twitch, from 2018 to 2021, this helped me to develop interpersonal skills, sometimes I still go there: https://www.twitch.tv/gultes

 <h4>Snake Eating my Currently Year Contribution Graph</h4>